markfinger/python-react/example/README.md

 python + react simple rendering
 ===============================

-This is a fairly rudimentary example which illustrates how to pre-render React components from python.
+This is a basic example that illustrates how to pre-render React components from python.
+In effect, it illustrates how to use React as a substitute for python template layers.

+### Running the example

 Install the dependencies